In the Magistrates’ Court, civil matters involving:

 are to be referred to mediation in accordance with Order 50 of the Magistrates’ Court General Civil Procedure Rules 2020.

 Where the Court refers a proceeding to mediation, the costs of the mediation are to be shared equally between the parties.
-SLEM mediations are capped at a fee of $1,540 including GST regardless of the duration of the mediation (on a single day).
-When a mediator is nominated from the list, the parties must advise the mediator that the nomination arises from the SLEM so that the fee arrangement is understood.
+LEM mediations are capped at a fee of $1,540 including GST for the first 4 hours and thereafter $2,200 including GST for a full day.
+When a mediator is nominated from the list, the parties must advise the mediator that the nomination arises from the LEM so that the fee arrangement is understood.

-In addition to the ability of parties to nominate a mediator from the SLEM for the types of matters listed above, where a civil matter involves a monetary claim of less than $40,000, parties may still have their matter mediated before a SLEM mediator where they consent to such a course and provide a minute of consent to the Court to that effect.
+In addition to the ability of parties to nominate a mediator from the LEM for the types of matters listed above, where a civil matter involves a monetary claim of less than $40,000, parties may still have their matter mediated before a LEM mediator where they consent to such a course and provide a minute of consent to the Court to that effect.

-Only barristers who are NMAS accredited mediators are eligible to be on the SLEM panel.
+Only barristers who are NMAS accredited mediators are eligible to be on the LEM panel.
 They can conduct mediations either online, or in person, or both.
-A list of those barristers who are on the SLEM panel, together with their contact details and links to their biographies, can be found below.
+A list of those barristers who are on the LEM panel, together with their contact details and links to their biographies, can be found below.